SitePen/dgrid/doc/README.md

 # dgrid Documentation

-This wiki serves as the official source of dgrid documentation.
+This folder contains the official dgrid documentation.
 It includes information on dgrid's core components, as well as information on various mixins, plugins, and extensions that are available to further expand dgrid's default functionality.